aiformankind/Meet-the-Volunteers/README.md

 # AI For Mankind's Volunteers
-Learn more about our volunteers and their continued commitments of applying and building open source AI solutions to help solve world challenging problems.
+Meet our volunteers and their continued commitments of applying and building open source AI solutions to help solve world challenging problems and bring positive impacts to society.

+Learn more about [AI For Mankind](https://www.meetup.com/AI-for-Mankind/) and join us.
+Together we can make things happen and build a better world !

 ## [Kiran Sanjeevan](https://www.linkedin.com/in/ksanjeevancabeza/)